In today’s QuiBids review, I’ll be covering exactly how this penny auction site works.

 - ConsumerAffairs.com: 2.1 rating

-So is QuiBids a scam?
+So, is QuiBids a Scam?

 One user on Sitejabber says:

-I hope my QuiBids review has helped you to decide whether or not to sign up for the site!
+I hope my QuiBids review has helped you decide whether or not to sign up for the site!
 What’s your experience with it?
-Did you enjoy the site, or did you feel like it was a bit of a rip-off?
+Did you enjoy the site, or did you feel it was a bit of a rip-off?
 Share your thoughts on QuiBids with us in the comments below.

 There are two “scam” parts on this site, one is how they lie about the % a buyer gets off any won auctions.
 Say you win an auction of a $50 gift card for $6 using 20 ($8) real bids and 100 “voucher” bids.
 The site says you paid $14, a “72% savings”, but the 100 voucher bids cost you $40, so you really paid $54 + service charge of $1.99 for a $50 card.
 I just watched one bidder pay $8.57 for a $50 + 35 bids auction valued at $64.
 A “savings” of 87%, according to QuiBids.
 However, this winner had used 228 voucher bids in addition to the $8.57 for an additional total of total of $91.20!….$99.79 for $64 value.
 Hardly a savings of “72%”.
 You CAN win with these savings, IF you watch your use of voucher bids, but be aware there are at least 20 “bidders” on this site daily who use up to triple the value of “voucher” bids in almost every auction they are in, with the effect that many bidders are run up to the “buy it now” cost of the item without winning.
 The second scam is to put a “partial lock” on the bidding instead of a total lock.
 This allows 2-3 bidders to bid almost to the max “buy it now price”, and then a NEW bidder can jump in.
 The old bidders end up paying full price, but the new bidder WILL make a tremendous savings on his win, and, of course, QuiBids gets 2-3 x’s full price for the auctioned item.
 Full disclosure, I have been on BOTH sides of those auctions.
 Be prepared to pay Full Price + “service charge” on auctions you don’t win.